gvwilson/sensibleadventures/nardica/nardica.md

 "I can get all of it," he said in a voice that left no room for doubt or disagreement.
 "Every image,
-every signal,
-all of it,
-encrypted or not.
+every signal---everything the satellites see, encrypted or not.
 And I need to get to Rothera.
 The only question is,
 will that be your good fortune or someone else's?
-I'd rather it was yours, but it's up to you."
+It's up to you."

 Uncle Jack hefted his gaff hook.
 "Jack," Aunt Naggie began.

 "Quiet," he snapped,
 still scowling.
-Greed and the ever-present mistrust he felt for everything the world put in front of him warred briefly on his face.
+Greed and the mistrust he felt for everything the world put in front of him warred briefly on his face.
 "We keep whatever we haul,"
 he finally said.